Franklin County High School (Rocky Mount, Virginia)

 Franklin County High School(FCHS) is located in Rocky Mount, Virginia.
 Approximately 1900 students attend Franklin County High School, which was founded in 1950.
 Since its founding, Franklin County High School, commonly known as FCHS, has grown to the largest school in the state west of Richmond.

 As of the 2023–24 school year, the school had an enrollment of 1,899 students and 188.22 classroom teachers (on an FTE basis), for a student-teacher ratio of 10.09.

 Today

 The school covers twenty five acres and participates in 21 Varsity level sports.
-The principal of FCHS is Jon Crutchfield.
+The principal of FCHS is Reyhan Deskins.

 The campus of Franklin County High School contains eight classroom buildings, three gymnasiums, two cafeterias and an alternative education building.
 It also includes a 400 m track, and a 6,000-seat football stadium.
 The swim team practices at the local YMCA.

 Franklin County High School hosts foreign exchange students (in 2007 this included students from France, Norway and Germany).

 The senior class of 2013 received $3.9 million in scholarships, including a Naval Academy appointment worth $450,000 and scholarships from "Ferrum College (over $1 million), Emory and Henry ($350,000) and Roanoke College ($300,000)" among other colleges.